rcos/CSCI-4470-OpenSource/Modules/Git/Lab-Git.md

   * Each person writes their project ideas inside their own version of the file. **Your ideas are not binding; it is just to get you thinking and to start communicating with your colleagues**

   * Each person should push to your `common repository`; fix any merge conflicts.
-  * Once everyone has their changes suceessfully in the model fie, each table submits a pull request to the upstream repository.
+  * Once everyone has their changes successfully in the model file, each table submits a pull request to the upstream repository.
   * Resolve any merge conflicts that occur along the way.

     * You can update your repository to reflect changes in the upstream repository using `git remote add upstream https://github.com/wdturner/OSSProjectIdeas.git` and `git pull upstream master`